faucetsdn/network-tools/CONTRIBUTING.md

 ### How are decisions made?

-Short answer: with pull requests to the Vent plugins repository.
+Short answer: with pull requests to the Network Tools repository.

-All decisions affecting Vent plugins, big and small, follow the same 3 steps:
+All decisions affecting Network Tools, big and small, follow the same 3 steps:

 * Step 1: Open a pull request.
 Anyone can do this.